rsmets/personal-site/src/content/work/agentic-ai-video-chat.md

 ### Final Outcome

 Putting all the pieces together, we have Santa with his own unique personality, diction, voice, complexion, and memories.
 Pretty remarkable!
-Enjoy the demonstration video of me talking with Santa.
+Enjoy the demonstration video of me talking with Santa, _coming soon_.

+In the mean time, here is a video chat between me and myself.

+<iframe width="600" height="315" src="https://www.youtube.com/embed/jsJsmbxWZVY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Desired Improvements